Table of Contents

 Specify exactly what event or condition will cause the Agent to exit its loop.
 For example: user has no more questions, lead doesnโ€™t meet qualification criteria, user requests human assistanceย ๐Ÿ™‹๐Ÿผโ€โ™‚๏ธ

-2. Add & name your Jump Tos purposefully
+2. Add & name your Outputs purposefully

-When you โ€œAdd a Jumpโ€ in to your Agent, give each Jump To a meaningful name (e.g., โ€œUnqualified Lead,โ€ โ€œNeeds Human Talk,โ€ โ€œFinish FAQโ€) so you can easily tell them apart โ„น๏ธ
+Give each Output a meaningful name (e.g., โ€œUnqualified Lead,โ€ โ€œNeeds Human Talk,โ€ โ€œFinish FAQโ€) so you can easily tell them apart โ„น๏ธ

-4. Reinforce the Jump To in the Instructions
+3. Reinforce the Output in the Instructions

-5. Use practical examples and test them
+4. Use practical examples and test them

 ๐Ÿงช Testing Your Setup